 A couple of our members have also joined mainstream choirs in addition to Voc-abilities. even when they have had to audition and no accommodation for their special needs may be provided.
 Hence this choir is also providing more opportunity to mainstream teens to experience that non-typical kids are as capable of they are, and can be as obsessed with show tunes as they may be.
 Barriers are hopefully being broken down.

 If you would like to see Voc-abilities in action please visit our YouTube video, like us on Facebook and let Angela know if you’d like to see them in action.
+Whilst during times of higher local COVID cases choir needs to be run on zoom, I expect once we have more control over the virus our choir will meet again in person and be open to new members.

 Ingredients of success – I’d encourage others to set up similar choirs in their cities.
 Here are some of the components that I believe make Voc-abilities a success.